Defence standard packaging

 Vibration test

-Test K, the vibration test in def stan 81-41: part 3, tests a package’s capacity to endure vibrations across a frequency range that includes transportation.
-It includes the variation between road, rail, sea and air.
+- Test K: The vibration test in Def Stan 81-41: Part 3 tests a package’s capacity to withstand vibrations across a frequency range that includes transportation frequencies.
+It consists of the variation between road, rail, sea, and air.

 Water immersion test